netdata/netdata/collectors/charts.d.plugin/README.md

       (following the standard Linux command line return codes: 0 = OK, the collector can operate and 1 = FAILED, the collector cannot be used).

-   - `X_create()` - creates the netdata charts, following the standard netdata plugin guides as described in **[External Plugins](../plugins.d/)** (commands `CHART` and `DIMENSION`).
+   - `X_create()` - creates the Netdata charts, following the standard Netdata plugin guides as described in **[External Plugins](../plugins.d/)** (commands `CHART` and `DIMENSION`).
       The return value does matter: 0 = OK, 1 = FAILED.

-   - `X_update()` - collects the values for the defined charts, following the standard netdata plugin guides as described in **[External Plugins](../plugins.d/)** (commands `BEGIN`, `SET`, `END`).
+   - `X_update()` - collects the values for the defined charts, following the standard Netdata plugin guides as described in **[External Plugins](../plugins.d/)** (commands `BEGIN`, `SET`, `END`).
       The return value also matters: 0 = OK, 1 = FAILED.